tthmung/DjangoProfile/README.md

 * Project can be forked from this page, and the user will have to create personal .env file.
 * Any images that the program uses will need to be change.
 * User will also need to have python3 and pip3 install in devices.
-Also user will need all the dependency listed in the requirement.txt stall -r requirement.txt.
+Also user will need all the dependency listed in the requirement.txt.
 ```
 pip3 install -r requirement.txt
 ```